 These Nordic-inspired beds offer a simple, clean look that’s great for modern homes.
 The headboards of this style bed are usually clean and made of solid wood.

 Many parents will opt for a single bed or bunk bed for their little ones, however, there are several other types of kids’ beds on the market.
-From car beds to treehouse beds, there are a variety of kids’ beds to choose from.
+From car beds to treehouse beds, there are a variety of beds and mattresses for kids to choose from.

 While technically a bed size, single beds are commonly found in children’s rooms because of their small size.
 They are 36 by 75 inches, making them smaller than twin beds.
 Single beds are great for toddlers and small children.